Decentralized Collaborative Learning Framework for Next POI Recommendation: EXPERIMENTS

 \subsection{Recommendation Performance}

 Table \ref{table:B} summarizes the experimental results on recommendation effectiveness.
 From such results, we have the following observations.
-Among the centralized POI recommendation, the fact that LSTM outperforms MF shows LSTM's ability to capture both short-term and long-term dependencies on next POI recommendation.
+Among the centralized POI recommendation, POP and DIS have poor performance on both datasets since they cannot capture users' preferences.
+After that, the fact that LSTM outperforms MF shows LSTM's ability to capture both short-term and long-term dependencies on next POI recommendation.
 In addition, thanks to the effective use of spatiotemporal information of both consecutive and non-consecutive check-in activities, STAN shows higher accuracy than LSTM.
 Compare to the advanced centralized baseline STAN, our proposed model also has competitive performance.
 Intuitively, on Weeplace, DCLR achieves light improvements over STAN (1\% on average for all metrics).
 On Yelp, DCLR outperforms STAN by 5\% to 8\% on all metrics.
-Since centralized STAN is trained with check-ins among three cities, information learned from other cities might be biased, leading to significant performance drops of STAN.
-On this basis, for Yelp, we train and test three STAN models separately with three cities' check-ins.
-Then, we compare such results with DCLR's performance over three cities separately.
-It is worth noting that DCLR is trained with the whole Yelp dataset and personalized models can exchange knowledge with semantic neighbors from the other two cities.
-In addition, we also evaluate the performance of a single STAN model over the three cities.
-The results are shown in Table \ref{table:D}.
-We observe noticeable performance improvements for all cities if three STAN models are trained separately rather than only one STAN model is used, which proves the above assumption.
-Even so, DCLR outperforms STAN with multiple models by 2\%, 4\% and 3\% for New York, Los Angeles and Chicago respectively.
-This is because DCLR can have better personalization, and two types of neighbors help aggregate relevant information for learning local models.
+For this result, a possible reason is that, STAN is trained with check-ins across three different cities where the information learned from other cities might be noisy, leading to inferior performance of STAN.
+With this observation, we further show the effectiveness of DCLR as users under DCLR only exchange knowledge with similar users without overfitting the noise from dissimilar users.
+On this basis, for Yelp, we train and test three STAN models separately with check-ins from each of the three cities in the dataset.
+Then, we compare their test results with DCLR's performance over three cities separately.
+It is worth noting that DCLR is trained with the whole Yelp dataset and personalized models can still exchange knowledge with semantic neighbors from the other two cities.
+In addition, we also evaluate the performance STAN when a unified model is trained over three cities.
+The results are shown in Table 3, where we can observe noticeable performance improvements for all cities if three STAN models are trained separately rather than only one STAN model is used, which proves the above assumption.
+Even so, DCLR outperforms city-specific STAN models by 2\%, 4\% and 3\% in New York, Los Angeles and Chicago respectively.
+This is because DCLR can achieve better personalization, and learn more expressive models with the collaborative learning architecture.
 Considering that DCLR significantly reduces the dependency on the cloud server and the risk of privacy breaches, the above results have demonstrated the effectiveness of our proposed method.